nomad-coe/nomad/paper.md

 # Summary

-Materials science research is a increasingly data-driven and requires increased efforts to manage, share, and publish data.
+Materials science research is becoming increasingly data-driven, which requires more effort to manage, share, and publish data.
 NOMAD is a web-based application that provides data management for materials science research data.
-Besides core data management functions like uploading and sharing files, NOMAD allows structured data entry with customizable forms, it automatically extracts rich metadata from supported file-formats, it normalizes and converts data from such formats, provides a faceted search with materials science specific filters based on extracted metadata, and integrates data analysis and machine learning tools.
+In addition to core data management functions like uploading and sharing files, NOMAD allows structured data entry using customizable forms providing the software with electronic laboratory notebook (ELN) functionalities.
+It automatically extracts rich metadata from supported file formats, normalizes and converts data from these formats, and provides a faceted search with materials science-specific filters based on extracted metadata.
+NOMAD integrates data analysis and machine learning tools.
-NOMAD installations can be connected to shared data between research institutes and publish data to an open central NOMAD service.
+Installations of NOMAD can be connected to share data between research institutes and can publish data to an open central NOMAD service.
-NOMAD software is distributed as an Docker image to create data management services and as a Python package to automatize the client use of such services.
+The NOMAD software is distributed as a Docker image to create data management services and as a Python package to automate the client's use of these services.

 # Statement of need